How to Build an ICF Home

 The vertical steel is placed before each pour.
 If the structure above is a continuation of ICFs, a cold joint dowel would be placed to tie the next pour to the first.
 Most bracing systems have adjusting turnbuckles which allow the walls to be perfectly straightened as the pour is finished.
 Most companies offer training and technical support in addition to providing installer manuals, pre-engineered tables, CAD details, and engineering models.

 What are the Parts of an ICF?

 Molded plastic webs are an integral part of the form technology.
 They are also the nailer or strapping, for interior and exterior finish attachments.
 Spacing for the vertical nailers can range from 6”, 8” or 12” depending on the manufacturer.
 The thickness of the EPS or XPS will vary between 1 ½”, 2”, 2 ½” etc. with the industry standard being 2 ½ inches.
 Testing shows that beyond 5” of foam (2 ½” on each side) the added insulation does little to justify the added cost due to the concrete mass’ ability to slow thermal bridging.
 Thermal bridging is the process of heat transfer through the path of least thermal resistance (R-Value).

 Multiple floors are easy to install using special embedments made specifically for ICF construction.
 This keeps the floor system inside the envelope eliminating cold and hot spots.
 Temperatures are more even throughout the structure with very little difference between floor and ceiling.
 Window and door bucks are made of lumber, composite wood, vinyl or steel and can be pre-made and placed as the walls are erected.

 How Strong are ICFs?

 ICFs meet or exceed standards set by building codes.
 Because the EPS foam panels remain in place after the pour the building season can be extended in colder climates because the concrete is protected.
-The reinforced concrete inside the ICF forms provide a moist cure which creates much stronger concrete than conventionally poured walls that have forms stripped usually within a day of pouring.
+The reinforced concrete inside the ICF forms provides a moist cure which creates much stronger concrete than conventionally poured walls that have forms stripped usually within a day of pouring.

 Quiet & Disaster Resilient